ibpsa2017/ibpsa2017.github.io/pages/readme-epw.md

 ### [eco-envolventes]( http://www.eco-envolventes.net/ )

-eco-envolventes is a research project at the [Universidad de Piloto]( http://www.eco-envolventes.net/tools/ ), Bogota, Colombia
+[eco-envolventes]( http://www.eco-envolventes.net/ ) is a research project at the [Universidad de Piloto]( http://www.unipiloto.edu.co/ ), Bogota, Colombia

 The group prepared a submission for Workshop at the Design Modelling Symposium 16 - 17 September 2017 Paris

 The submission includes a number of very interesting 2D and 3D visualizations.

-Of primary importance is their data set of EPW files converted to JSON
+Of primary importance is their data set of EPW files converted to JSON.

 Pages of great interest include: